divyanshupundir/mavlink-kotlin/README.md

 ### adapters
 The `mavlink-kotlin` module itself only handles the connections and provides reader and writer methods to and from byte streams.
-The `adapters` module wraps the `mavlink-kotlin` connection classes to provide an abstraction layer that makes handling of the connections easy.
+The `adapters` module wraps the `mavlink-kotlin` connection classes to provide an abstraction layer that makes the handling of the connections easy.

 Users can use the `MavConnection` interface to create an adapter of their own.
 Some adapters already available are:
 - RxJava2